alicekellings/Sidebuzcom/src/content/blog/learn-how-to-earn-passive-income-through-day-trading-and-investments.md

 ## Start earning passive income.

 Once familiar with the Candlestick method, you can start identifying trade chart patterns.
 Before long, you may be able to start day trading with confidence.
-Learn to read “the tape” and form conclusions based on the record of stock transactions throughout the day.
+Learn to read “the tape�?and form conclusions based on the record of stock transactions throughout the day.
 With enough study and practice, you could start predicting reversal points that tell you when it’s time to sell.

 Each course is taught by Travis Rose, a full-time day trader and investor.
 Like Rose, you may be able to turn investing into a full-time job, or you could use it to fund your next business venture.